oratileAlicia/New/README.md

 ## 4️⃣ Professional Networking
 ### **Reflection (STAR Technique):**

-**Situation:** I had limited knowledge of professional networking before the training.
+**Situation:**
+Before the training, I didn’t fully understand how important networking was for career growth or how to approach professionals in my field.

+**Task:**
-**Task:** I needed to understand how networking could help me grow professionally and how to do it correctly.
+I needed to learn how to build and maintain meaningful connections that could help me grow in the IT industry.

-**Action:** I studied the principles taught during the training, such as showing genuine interest, offering value, and maintaining professionalism when building connections.
-**Result:** I now understand the importance of professional networking and plan to apply these principles by creating and developing my LinkedIn profile to connect with industry professionals in IT and networking.
+**Action:**
+Through the Professional Networking module, I gained insights into how networking events and online platforms can open doors to new opportunities.
+I also attended an AWS event, where I learned more about cloud computing and how I can pursue a career in that field.

+**Result:**
+This experience taught me the value of professional networking and how it can shape my career path.
+I now make an effort to connect with industry professionals, stay informed about new technologies, and actively engage in conversations that help me grow in IT.

 ### **Evidence:**
 We covered the fundamentals of professional networking, including its purpose, the meaning of networking events, the “golden rule” of networking, common mistakes to avoid, and the steps in creating a professional network.
 Although this section was theory-based, it gave me valuable insight into how networking can advance one’s career.